Mendocino County Office of Education: A Perspective on Education

 In the wake of Covid-19, many teachers are balancing the need to care for their own children while keeping their students engaged in academics, and parents who are asked to telecommute are juggling their children’s needs with their family’s economic realities.
 Students, meanwhile, are trying to adjust to a new landscape full of uncertainty.

 This kind of disruption to our daily routines is rare, and many of us have understandably responded by complaining about all the unwelcome restrictions and limitations.
 But what if we concentrated on the opportunity, instead?
 What if we stopped focusing on the things we cannot control and started focusing on how to do things differently?
 I know this isn’t easy, but I certainly think it’s worthwhile.
 Although it’s far better for most students to be in a classroom with their peers, there’s a lot they can learn and experience during distance learning.
+This is the time for innovation.

 To help parents inspire, entertain, and engage their children in learning, my colleagues and I at the Mendocino County Office of Education (MCOE) have hand-picked educational resources to meet the needs of children of all ages and capacities who live in all sorts of family situations.
 We’ve intentionally chosen resources that support the coursework students have already received from school, not to replace it.